-Participating Institutions will be expected to be familiar with the proper utilization of the utilization prior to site participation.
+Participating Institutions will be expected to be familiar with the proper utilization of the AbThera device, and to undergo an in-service with a content matter expert on AbThera device utilization prior to site participation.
 For both arms of the trial it will be expected that Attending surgeons are involved in either the direct supervision and/or inter-operative participation with either facial closure or temporary abdominal closure in order to be an acceptable participating Centre.
+Further criteria required of potential participating centers is presented below.
+All participating surgeons will be required to view a short briefing video and thereafter pass a knowledge transfer-test of proper ABThera placement.